Don't Know Where to Start? You're in the Right Place.

 Total Upfront Cost

 Here's a realistic breakdown of what you'll spend before your first paycheck.
-Some employers reimburse training costs after your first hitch — ask before you accept.
+Some employers reimburse training costs after your first hitch — always ask before you accept an offer.

 TWIC Card